Gold Rush Wax Bean

 Mini English cucumbers are sweet little crispy gems.
 Best picked at 4-5 inches long.
 Skin is medium green and thin.
 Not only prolific, but independent – plants are parthenocarpic, allowing for fruit set without pollination.

-Poona Keera Cucumber
+Poona Kheera Cucumber

 A noteworthy gourmet variety from India.
 Smooth-skinned fruits turn from white to golden-yellow to russet brown and may be eaten at any stage, skin and all.
 At each stage they remain extremely crisp, sweet, juicy, refreshing, and bitter-free.
 Many consider the flavor best when harvested as rosy blush begins.
 Used in stir-fries, long-marinating dishes, pickles, and chutneys.
 They keep their crisp texture and absorb sauce flavors in Thai and Indian food.